Appeal for Rs 100m Charitable Endowment Fund

-In just over a year of its inauguration, the HeNN has already received donations amounting to around 40 million rupees.
+In just over one and a half years of its inauguration, the HeNN has already received donations amounting to over 50.2 million rupees.

 In fact, apart from the objective of raising the required amount, the HeNN also has another important objective connected with this venture.